 All things are possible with God, but you must accept His grace.

-The first step is knowledge, so by reading these after-surgery Bible verses, you’re equipping yourself with the insight of God’s will of healing and recovery for your life.
+The first step is knowledge, so by reading these after-surgery Bible verses, you’re equipping yourself with insight into God’s will of healing and recovery for your life.

 Believe, and let your action validate that you believe.